Skip to main content Skip to footer

 • Site architecture: URL structure, internal linking, and navigation design.

-• Performance optimization: core web vitals, image compression, and caching strategies.
+• Performance optimization: Core web vitals, image compression, and caching strategies.

-• Structured data: schema markup for enhanced search visibility.
+• Structured data: Schema markup for enhanced search visibility.

-Step 6: allocate resources based on impact and effort
+Step 6: Allocate resources based on impact and effort

-Use an impact vs. effort matrix to determine which projects to tackle first.
+Use an impact vs effort matrix to determine which projects to tackle first.
 Estimate resources for content, technical improvements, and link-building, balancing quick wins with long-term initiatives.

 Cross-train team members to improve workflow velocity, allowing content campaigns and technical projects to progress in parallel.
 Consider these allocation factors:

-• High-impact, low-effort wins: optimizing existing high-performing content.
+• High-impact, low-effort wins: Optimizing existing high-performing content.

-• Strategic investments: long-term authority building and technical infrastructure.
+• Strategic investments: Long-term authority building and technical infrastructure.

-• Team development: skills training and cross-functional collaboration capabilities.
+• Team development: Skills training and cross-functional collaboration capabilities.

-Step 7: establish 90-day sprint cycles for agile execution
+Step 7: Establish 90-day sprint cycles for agile execution

-Break your annual plan into 90-day sprints with clear objectives and regular check-ins.
+Finally, break your annual plan into 90-day sprints with clear objectives and regular check-ins.
 This approach keeps the strategy flexible, allowing adjustments based on performance data, algorithm changes, or business priorities.

 Regular cross-team communication ensures dependencies are managed and the strategy remains responsive to market shifts.
 Sprint planning includes:

-• Quarterly objectives: specific, measurable goals for each 90-day period.
+• Quarterly objectives: Specific, measurable goals for each 90-day period.

-• Cross-team dependencies: coordination points between marketing, content, and development.
+• Cross-team dependencies: Coordination points between marketing, content, and development.

-• Performance reviews: data-driven adjustments to strategy and tactics.
+• Performance reviews: Data-driven adjustments to strategy and tactics.

 monday work management integrations